microhh/readthedocs/source/Tutorials/idealized_cases.rst

     :class: tip

     In the Weisman-Klemp case, the domain mean temperature increases over time at most levels.
-    This is visible in the pressure when using a time dependent base state, as is shown in the plot below.
+    This is visible in the pressure when using a time dependent base state.
+    The plot below shows the change in pressure relative to the initial pressure profile.
     In this short and simple example, the changes over time are limited and therefore the condensation is hardly affected.

 .. figure:: figures/thermo.png
+    :width: 800

+|